aeternity/aepp-boilerplate-vue/README.md

 #### Easy wallet discovery

-The file `src/utils/aeternity.js` provides a sample implementation of a wallet discovery mechanism.
-This file should be reviewed by every developer for security reasons but should work as is.
-It will try to find the [base-aepp](https://github.com/aeternity/aepp-base) first, if the application is loaded in an iframe.
-Otherwise it will mount the [base-aepp](https://github.com/aeternity/aepp-base) as an iframe.
-Finally it will initialize a client without keypair that allows for static calls to be made.
-If a wallet is loaded and with which priority should be configured in this file.
-We will update this file in the future as new wallets appear.

 [AEX-2](https://github.com/aeternity/AEXs/blob/master/AEXS/aex-2.md) is an extension proposal to standardize the wallet to aepp communication.
 As of this writing it has been withdrawn but is still the reference implementation provided by the js-sdk.
 Since we aim to make this boilerplate as universally connective as possible, we also implemented the client side protocol